Jackson-Pollock Body Fat Calculator (3-Site Skinfold Method)

 - Monitoring fat loss progress more accurately than scale weight alone

-- Pre-competition body composition check for athletes
+- Pre-competition body composition check for natural athletes

 How it works